NCBI-Hackathons/EDirectCookbook/README.md

 ```

 ```
-(For larger sets of data the above may fail as wget may not accept large number arguments.
+(For larger sets of data the above may fail as wget may not accept a very large number of arguments.
 The command below should work for all.)

 esearch -db assembly -query "Leptospira alstonii[ORGN] AND latest[SB]" | \